 On assignment from Eika, Multiconsult has studied the Eika residential loan portfolio and compared its energy efficiency and CO2-emissions related to energy demand in use to the Norwegian building stock.
-In this report the methodology is presented and substantiated based on energy requirements in the national building code.
+In this report, the methodology is presented and substantiated based on energy requirements in the national building code.
+Multiconsult has applied available criteria and methodology to identify the most energy efficient residential buildings in Norway, to be used with respect to a potential green bond issuance.

-In addition, Multiconsult has applied available criteria and methodology to identify the most energy efficient residential buildings in Norway, to be used with respect to a potential green bond issuance.
-In this document we describe identification criteria, the evidence for the criteria and the result of an analysis of the loan portfolio of Eika.
-The criteria to select the buildings are based on credible standards in Norway such as the Norwegian building regulation and Energy Performance Certificates, and the criteria are in line with international accepted standards.
+The Eika Boligkreditt Green Bond Framework identify eligibility criteria, and this report describe the evidence for the criteria and the result of an analysis of the loan portfolio of Eika.
+The criteria to select the buildings are based on credible standards in Norway such as the Norwegian building regulation and Energy Performance Certificates, with the criteria being in line with international accepted standards.